 When is surgery indicated for the bunion?

-This introductory article covers some of those important indications for managing the bunion.
-Conservative care aims to deal with three elements.
-These elements include alignment (A) the deformed part of the bunion.
-The integrity of tissue (I) and pain as in discomfort (D).
-This may come from the skin.
+This introductory article covers some important indications for managing the bunion.
+Conservative care aims to address three elements.
+These elements include alignment (A), the deformed part of the bunion, the integrity of tissue (I), and pain as in discomfort (D).
+Pain may come from the skin.

 Each of these three elements will influence how we walk.
-The importance of how easy we find movement comes under the term mobility (M).
+The importance of how easily we find movement comes under the term mobility (M).
 These elements can be referred to as A.I.D

 When you might be referred for Bunion Surgery